danlimsw/danlimsw.github.io/_pages/join.md

 We are looking for founding adventurers at all levels (e.g., final year project undergraduates, Master's students, PhD candidates, research staff).
 Success not guaranteed; scientific excitement inevitable.
 Sounds like you?
 [Contact us here.](https://forms.gle/pw33Vd5LuwgMVA4NA)

-Candidates that seek admission for the August 2026 start date should submit an application [here](https://forms.gle/pw33Vd5LuwgMVA4NA) before 1 Dec 2025, and ideally as soon as possible.
+Candidates that seek admission for the August 2026 start date should submit an application [here](https://forms.gle/pw33Vd5LuwgMVA4NA) as soon as possible.
 If Google Forms is inaccessible or restricted, you may consider [emailing directly](mailto:danlimsw@stanford.edu).

 # Openings